MAGNA responds to global humanitarian crises with effective use of resources.

 Africa 83% Middle East 5% Asia 9% Europe 3%

 How was the money used?

-Personnel 54% Health and nutrition 19% Transport and storage of goods 11% Office expenditure 10% Logistics and sanitation 3% Communication 1% Other 2%
+Personnel 54% Health and nutrition 22% Transport and storage of goods 13% Office expenditure 6% Logistics and sanitation 2% Communication 2% Other 1%

-The largest category of expenditure is for personnel costs: 54 percent of expenditure includes all costs related to both local and international staff (including air tickets, insurance, accommodation, etc.).
+The largest category of expenditure is personnel costs: the 54 percent of all expenditures includes all costs related to both local and international staff (including air tickets, insurance, accommodations, etc).

-Health and nutrition includes medicines and medical equipment, vaccines, hospital fees and therapeutic meals.
-Delivery of these materials is included in the category of transport and storage.
+Health and nutrition includes medicines and medical equipment, vaccines, hospital fees, and therapeutic meals.
+Delivery of these materials is covered in the transport and storage category.

-Logistics and sanitation includes building materials and medical center equipment, sanitary and logistics needs.
-Other includes, for example, external partner grants and taxes.
+Logistics and sanitation includes building materials and medical centre equipment, and sanitary and logistics needs.
+The Other category includes, for example, external partner grants and taxes.